Q: Can I attend Tech?

 Q: Does Tech have any special recognition programs?

 A. Yes.
-Tech acknowledges those students whose academics, attendance and professionalism meet the criteria of Renaissance and the National Technical Honor Society (NTHS).
+Tech acknowledges those students who meet the grades, attendance, professionalism and disciplinary criteria of Renaissance (quarterly) and the National Technical Honor Society (a one time induction ceremony at the end of Quarter 3).

 A. Your home school will provide bus transportation to Wilson Tech and back to your home school.
 Wilson Tech Campus Directions can be found through these links:

-DIX HILLS - NORTHPORT - MANOR PLAINS - THOMAS SCHOOL - REPUBLIC
+DIX HILLS - NORTHPORT - HUNTINGTON - REPUBLIC